ananananxuan/ananananxuan.github.io/pages/about.md

 ---
 layout: mypost
-title: 关于我
+title: About me
 ---

-> Hello, This is a blog for me to record something I'm going to learn.
+Hello, I majored in veterinary medicine for my undergraduate studies and studied biology for my master's degree.
+I hope to transition into coding through my own efforts.

-## 相关技能
+This is a blog to record my learning process

-## 联系我
+## Contact me

 - Email&nbsp;: [hax3417@163.com](mailto:hax3417@163.com)